patrick-llgc/Learning-Deep-Learning/paper_notes/cornernet.md

 #### Notes
 - The authors argue that detecting corners is easier than detecting center as corners only depend on two sides but center depends on four sides.
 See [CSP](csp_center_scale.md) and [ExtremeNet](extremenet.md) for comparison.
 - [Presentation at ECCV 2018](https://www.youtube.com/watch?v=aJnvTT1-spc)
+- Blog post from [知乎](https://zhuanlan.zhihu.com/p/96856635) on how to calculate the gaussian r.